marcransome/Spfy/README.md

 		</trackList>
 	</playlist>

-Command-line arguments are available to output to a file on disk or suppress unwanted tags:
+Command-line arguments allow you to control what elements are present in spfy's output, as well as output directly to a file on disk:

-    -o, --output FILE                File to output XSPF data to -t, --no-title                   Suppress track title in output -a, --no-artist                  Suppress artist name in output -l, --no-album                   Suppress album name in output
+    -o, --output FILE                File to output XSPF data to -f, --no-location                Suppress file location output
+    -t, --no-title                   Suppress track title in output -a, --no-artist                  Suppress artist name in output -l, --no-album                   Suppress album name in output